soggybag/js-react-native-q4/05-redux/README.md

 that receives actions and holds reducers.

 - The ReactRedux.Connect() method works a lot of magic.
-Let's use it to connect out action creators to Redux.
+Let's use it to connect our action creators to Redux.
     1. Modify the call to connect(), add an object containing your action creators as the second param.